api-evangelist/aws/README.md

 - [CloudHSM](cloudhsm/README.md) - A Postman collection for the AWS CloudHSM API.
 - [CloudTrail](cloudtrail/README.md) - A Postman collection for the AWS CloudTrail API.
 - [CloudWatch](cloudwatch/README.md) - A Postman collection for the AWS CloudWatch API.
+- [CodeBuild](codebuild/README.md) - A Postman collection for the AWS CodeBuild API.
+- [CodeCommit](codecommit/README.md) - A Postman collection for the AWS CodeCommit API.
+- [CodePipeline](codepipeline/README.md) - A Postman collection for the AWS CodePipeline API.
 - [EC2](ec2/README.md) - A Postman collection for the AWS EC2 API.
 - [Lambda](lambda/README.md) - A Postman collection for the AWS Lambda API.
 - [RDS](rds/README.md) - A Postman collection for the AWS RDS API.
 - [S3](s3/README.md) - A Postman collection for the AWS S3 API.

-These are not official AWS APIs, and always being evolved via this repository.
+These are not official AWS APIs, and always independently being evolved via this repository.